 What actions do infraspinatus and teres minor do?

 - Both infraspinatus and teres minor are external rotators of the humerus at the shoulder joint.

 - All rotator cuff muscles help to stabilize the head of the humerus.

 What are the most common injuries to infraspinatus and teres minor?

 Baseball pitchers classically tear the infraspinatus muscle.
 It’s not the acceleration of throwing the ball as much as it is the eccentric control of this muscle while they are throwing the ball that causes it to tear.

-By far, the most common issue I see in yogis is the development of trigger points in these muscle.
-This is especially true of practitioners that are regularly doing chaturanga, up-dog, and down dog.
+By far, the most common issue I see in yogis is the development of trigger points in these muscles.
+This is especially true of practitioners who are regularly doing chaturanga, up-dog, and down dog.
 The shoulder has to stabilize through these movements and that is the job of the rotator cuff muscles in general.

 Look at the trigger point patterns and you will see that the referral pattern is similar to what many people complain about in yoga.